-Changan Automobile Fan Festival Celebrates Users Around the World
+Changan Automobile Fan Festival Celebrates Users Around The World

-(MENAFN- Atteline) Dubai, UAE, 30 December 2024 — To thank its more than 40 million customers around the world who have made Changan Automobile their preferred mobility choice, the company today held the 9th Fan Festival in the city where it was founded, Chongqing, China.
-For the event, Changan invited its users from around the world, including those from the Middle East and Africa (MEA) region, to come together to share their passion for the carmaker and learn more about Changan’s plans to continue transforming itself into an intelligent, low-carbon mobility tech company that meet people’s needs for a better life.
+(MENAFN- Mid-East Info) Dubai, UAE: To thank its more than 40 million customers around the world who have made Changan Automobile their preferred mobility choice, the company today held the 9th Fan Festival in the city where it was founded, Chongqing, China.
+For the event, Changan invited its users from around the world, including those from the Middle East and Africa (MEA) region, to come together to share their passion for the carmaker and learn more about Changan's plans to continue transforming itself into an intelligent, low-carbon mobility tech company that meet people's needs for a better life.

 The MEA region, where it now serves more than 400,000 users, is a key focus of the company's global brand strategy.
 Since it first entered this market in 1994, Changan has become a trusted partner of the people in the region.
 Working with over 50 partners, it has built a network of more than 100 stores in the MEA, including the largest ever Changan store outside China, which opened in Iraq in 2024.
 Thanks to the support of its partners and teams in the region, it has leveraged this strength to become one of the top selling Chinese auto brands in the MEA market.